Thomond Feis

 The series of games were usually played in the summer months after the completion of the National Hurling League and before the start of the Munster Senior Hurling Championship.
 The prize for the winning team was a special set of gold medals for the winning team.
 The tournament was effectively a pre-season warm-up for Munster's top hurling teams and was played as a straight knock-out.
+The competition was run by the Irish-language organisation the Gaelic League (Conradh na Gaeilge), leading occasionally to conflict with the Gaelic Athletic Association who ran most hurling competitions.

 The Thomond Feis was a pre-championship hurling competition, with large crowds attending games.
 Taken seriously by players, it offered a good indicator of a team's upcoming championship form.
 Over time, however, it fell out of favour and was eventually scrapped.
+The Shield awarded to winners is on display in the GAA Museum.

 Roll of honour

+The tournament was not played in 1917, 1918, 1919, 1921, 1923, 1938, 1939, 1942, 1943, 1953 or 1955.
+The 1950 tournament was unfinished, with Cork and Tipperary to meet in the final.